 After selecting the type of link you want to insert, the next field will change depending on the link type.
 For Post, Tag or Author Links, the second field will contain a drop-down list where you can choose the Post, Tag, or Author Page that you want to link to.
 If you have many items in the list you can start to type in the field to dynamically filter the list.

-For External Links, the second field will be used to insert the URL that you want to link to.
+For Custom Links, the second field will be used to insert the URL that you want to link to.
 Make sure to enter the full address to avoid creating a broken link.

 For File From File Manager, the second field will function much like the Post, Tag, or Author Page field; a drop-down list that contains all the files currently stored in Publii's file manager.
 Again, you can dynamically filter the list by typing the name of the file you want to find in the field.

 With the link address set, the final field, Link Label, lets you define the text of the link as it will appear in your content.
 Once you have filled out all fields, click the OK button to create the link.

 When we talk about inserting code into our content, we don't mean code that will be run by the browser.
 Instead, it refers to a way of styling the text so that it is distinct and clear from the rest of the page content; you can see it used throughout this page when demonstrating what to enter into the markdown editor to change the text styling, in fact, we'll use it right now to show you how to insert code into your content: